 The Nordic Prize for Alternatives to Animal Experiments

-The Nordic Prize was established in 1996 to yearly reward a scientist or organization for significant contributions towards replacing animal experiments.
+The Nordic Prize was established in 1996 to yearly or every other year, reward a scientist or organization for significant contributions towards replacing animal experiments.
 Three organizations jointly fund the prize: the Swedish Fund for Research Without Animal Experiments, the Danish Alternativfondet, and the Finnish Juliana von Wendts Stiftelse.

 Award winner 2008: Dr Nina Forss, Helsinki university, Finland

 Chronic and intensive pain is a serious problem for the patients suffering from it and new insight into the essence of pain is needed.
 Traditionally pain research has relied on the use of laboratory animals.
 Instead of using animals, doctor Nina Forss has unraveled the secrets of pain by using human volunteers.
 In her studies at the Brain Research Centre of Helsinki she has made use of different methods of brain imaging.
 Because of the high scientific and technical progress made in the unit, it has been chosen as one of the top research units in Finland.

 Award winner 2007: Dr Anna Forsby, Stockholm university, Sweden